Harris and Trump offer starkly different visions on climate change and energy

 Harris has called the Paris Agreement crucial to address climate change and protect “our children’s future.″

-The U.S. returned to the Paris Agreement soon after Biden took office in 2021.
+The U.S. returned to the pact soon after Biden took office in 2021.

 After approving numerous projects to export liquefied natural gas, or LNG, the Biden administration in January paused consideration of new natural gas export terminals.
 The delay allows officials to review the economic and climate impacts of natural gas, a fossil fuel that emits methane, a potent greenhouse gas.